Back-section layout, cabin construction and furniture are mainly designed by us with some help of Alu-Star. The cabin is built by Alu-Star,

 There are various alarm systems in use.

-could be added to the system if needed.
+and other sensors can be added to the system if needed.

 Sleeping people don't smell smoke and don't notice an